Broadcasts

 ## Create a Broadcast

 A broadcast is a one-time email campaign.
-Use broadcasts for newsletters, product announcements, event invitations, launch emails, policy updates, promotions, and any message you want to send once to selected subscribers.
+Use broadcasts for newsletters, product announcements, event invitations, launch emails, policy updates, promotions, or any message you want to send one time to selected subscribers.

-1. Click **Broadcasts** in the left sidebar to open the Broadcasts page for the workspace you want to send from.
+1. Click **Broadcasts** in the left sidebar to open the Broadcasts page for the workspace that should send the campaign.

 2. Click **Create Broadcast** in the page header.